After COVID revenue collapse, Canadian municipalities face insurance premium spike

 EXITING INSURERS

-Consolidation has shrunk the insurance market, most notably the 2019 acquisition of Frank Cowan Company, Canada's biggest municipal insurance provider, by Intact Financial Corp (IFC.TO).
+Consolidation has shrunk the insurance market, most notably the 2019 acquisition here of Frank Cowan Company, Canada's biggest municipal insurance provider, by Intact Financial Corp.

 An Intact spokesperson declined to comment.